 As far as it not happening every single time - to me it was happening every time when creating new VLANs.

 And if you are not paying attention and reboot the firewall then the firewall doesn't come up because of interface assignment mismatch.
 It sits at bootup at configuring interfaces.

-#3 Updated by Adam Thompson over 5 years ago
+Updated by Adam Thompson almost 8 years ago

 Not verified (and I'm not going to break this firewall again just to check it), but I also believe that at some point, editing one of the VLAN subinterfaces changed the LAG members of the parent interface; during debugging, I noticed that one reason my LAG wasn't coming back up was that only em0 was a member.
 I am 100% certain that em1 was also a member when I started testing, as I had verified LACP partner status on both links from the switch.